LukeShortCloud/rootpages/src/openstack/developer.rst

    -  It is preferred to backport sequentially from one release to the next (instead of directly from master) to help avoid merge conflicts.

-Gerrit patches can be downloaded and applied to a localy environment.
+Gerrit patches can be downloaded and applied to a local environment.
 Find the patch to download by going to: ``Download`` > ``Patch-File`` > Copy and use the link to the base64 file.

 .. code-block:: sh